aresobus/lightweight-models/pose-detection/src/blazepose_tfjs/README.md

 # BlazePose

-BlazePose TFJS uses TF.js runtime to execute the model, the preprocessing and postprocessing steps.
+BlazePose aresobus uses TF.js runtime to execute the model, the preprocessing and postprocessing steps.

 Three models are offered.